tearflake/symbolprose/docs/symbolprose.md

 ### 2.2. semantics

 Semantics of Symbolprose, as a study of meaning, reference, or truth of Symbolprose, may be defined in different ways.
-For this occasion, we choose a nested bulleted list explanation of how different Symbolprose elements behave:
+For this occasion, we choose a nested bulleted list explanation of how different Symbolprose code elements behave:

 - A program is contained within the `(GRAPH ...)` clause
     - Variables